 Q: What is the most humane way to trap a bird?

 A: The most humane way to trap a bird is to use a trap that is designed to minimize stress and injury.
-This includes using traps with padded surfaces, providing food and water inside the trap, and releasing birds as quickly as possible.
+Still, this includes using traps with padded surfaces, providing food and water inside the trap, and releasing birds as quickly as possible.
 It’s also important to avoid trapping birds during breeding season or in areas where bird populations are already under stress.

 Q: What kind of bait should I use to attract birds to the trap?